Table of Contents

-White-orange aromatic flowers on oral administration tones stomach, prevents gas formation, astringent to bowel, prevents excess bile secretion by liver, cures cough.
+White-orange aromatic flowers on oral administration tones stomach, prevents gas formation, astringent to bowel, prevents excess bile secretion by the liver, cures cough.
 The corolla tube is bright orange in colour due to nyctanthin, which is similar to colouring substance of saffron.

-The powder of stem bark is useful in treatment of rheumatic joint pain and malaria.
+The powder of stem bark is useful in the treatment of rheumatic joint pain and malaria.
 In Orissa, stem bark of Parijata is boiled with dry ginger power and pippali or long pepper.
 This is taken orally for two days to cure malaria.

 Direction for uses